-credit watches and credit outlooks from credit rating agencies

-- CDS spreads to give early warning of likely changes in credit ratings - sovereign ratings to select counterparties from only the most creditworthy countries
+- o Credit watches and credit outlooks from credit rating agencies. - CDS spreads to give early warning of likely changes in credit ratings. - Sovereign ratings to select counterparties from only the most creditworthy countries.

-The full Investment Strategy for 2019/20 was approved by Full Council on 06/03/2019 and is available on the Council's website.
+The full Investment Strategy for 2020/21 was approved by Full Council on 04/03/2020 and is available on the Council's website.